dair-ai/Transformers-Recipe/README.md

 ![](/images/code.jpeg)

 *Figure source: https://nlp.seas.harvard.edu/2018/04/03/attention.html*

+If you are looking for in-depth implementations on some of the latest transformers, you might also find the Papers with Code methods [collection for Transformers](https://paperswithcode.com/methods/category/transformers) useful.

 ## 📄 Attention Is All You Need
 This paper by Vaswani et al. introduced the Transformer architecture.
 Read it after you have a high-level understanding and want to get into the details.
 Pay attention to other references in the paper for diving deep.